Le Plantier de Costebelle: Centenary ceremony of Paul Bourget's birth in 1952

-Donation of the novelist’s paintings to the Chambéry Museum in 1980
+Donation of the novelist's paintings to the Chambéry Museum in 1980

-As the heir to Paul Bourget’s estate and without descendants, General Marius Daille, who had lived full-time at the Plantier de Costebelle since the early 1960s, contacted the mayor of Chambéry (his family roots were in Savoy), Pierre Dumas, in 1972 to consider a potential donation of his collection of Sienese primitive paintings displayed in his Var residence.
+As the heir to Paul Bourget's estate and without descendants, General Marius Daille, who had lived full-time at the Plantier de Costebelle since the early 1960s, contacted the mayor of Chambéry (his family roots were in Savoy), Pierre Dumas, in 1972 to consider a potential donation of his collection of Sienese primitive paintings displayed in his Var residence.
 This collection notably included the polyptych of the Retable de La Trinité by Bartolo di Fredi.
 In February 1973, Michel Laclotte, Chief Curator of the Paintings Department at the Louvre Museum, visited the Plantier de Costebelle to study this unique collection.
 Under the guidance of Jean Aubert, curator of the Chambéry Museum, negotiations moved from a simple donation with usufruct to a payment-in-kind (dation) arrangement with the works placed on deposit at the Chambéry museum.

+Emmanuel de Margerie, Director of the Museums of France, also visited the Plantier de Costebelle on December 30, 1975, to examine the collection and consider submitting certain pieces to the Interministerial Approval Commission.

-After Marius Daille’s death in 1978, Gérard took over the process.
-On November 14, 1980, the dation decree was signed, and four works from the Sienese school from Paul Bourget’s collection entered the Louvre’s paintings department to be deposited at the Fine Arts Museum of Chambéry.
+The general involved his grand-nephew and heir, Admiral Gérard Daille, in these negotiations.
+After Marius Daille's death in 1978, Gérard took over the process.
+On November 14, 1980, the dation decree was signed, and four works from the Sienese school from Paul Bourget's collection entered the Louvre's paintings department to be deposited at the Fine Arts Museum of Chambéry.